Sessions

 3:00–4:15 pm

 Flexibility training seems to be the final frontier in exercise design and research.
 As much as we know about flexibility training there is still much that is unknown.
 The debate of "to stretch or not to stretch" at this time seems to be based more on personal preference.
-In this session, we will look at the science of flexibility, physiology of stretching, stretching progression, and a variety of stretching techniques.
-Learn the latest techniques of stretching and the process to determine which method is the right one for your clients.
+In this session, you’ll look at the science of flexibility, physiology of stretching, stretching progression, and explore a variety of stretching techniques.
+Learn the latest stretching techniques and the process to determine which method is the right one for your clients and participants.

 AQUATIC SESSION: 2:45-4:00 pm